Huawei Mate 20 Pro and Mate 20 arrive to steal iPhone XS' thunder

-If you're a fan of a premium smartphone, chances are you're charting the rise of the new Huawei breed of smartphones with interest - and the new Huawei Mate 20 Pro and Mate 20 are going to pique said enthusiasm further.
+If you're a fan of premium smartphones, chances are you've been charting the rise of the Huawei and its handsets – and if so then the new Huawei Mate 20 Pro and Mate 20 are going to pique your interest further.

-These two new flagship handsets incorporate the best technology the brand has to offer, with the Mate 20 Pro adding high-end features and a genuine world first.
+These two new flagships incorporate the best technology the brand has to offer, with the Mate 20 Pro adding high-end features – including a genuine world first.

-We've had a decent amount of time with both of these phones, so here's our hands on: Huawei Mate 20 Pro review and our hands on: Mate 20 review too.
+We've had a decent amount of time with both phones, so here's our hands-on Huawei Mate 20 Pro review and our hands-on Mate 20 review.

 Pro team

-Note: Update: We now have the euro pricing: €1,049 (around $1,215 / £920) for the Mate 20 Pro, and €899 (around $1,040 / £790) for the Mate 20, for the 6GB and 128GB variants.